GOP lead Mo Senate committee moves abortion bills to chamber’s floor in one day

 A state Senate committee heard three abortion measures in a special session called by Governor Eric Greitens Tuesday.

+The Senator has had a highly combative relationship with the freshman governor, as have a number of his legislative colleagues, partially over the governor’s refusal to disclose the origin of roughly $6 million in campaign donations over the course of his 2016 election.

+Since ethics is not the stated reason Governor Greitens called the special session, it’s not certain how Schaaf will gain traction for his proposals.

-Two of them largely duplicate language included in an omnibus bill sponsored by Lake St. Louis Republican Bob Onder.
+Two of the three Senate bills that are related to the session’s stated purpose of abortion, contain largely the same language included in a third omnibus bill sponsored by Lake St. Louis Republican Bob Onder.

 One of those proposals would give the attorney general local jurisdiction to prosecute violations of abortion law.
 Its sponsor, Republican Andrew Koenig of Manchester, said he’d be glad to roll it into another bill.
 The other one from Republican Bob Dixon of Springfield seeks to dismantle a St. Louis anti-discrimination ordinance.